At Lakes Church our mission is to:

-There will be a final judgement in which the dead will be resurrected and judged according to their works (Matthew 25:31-46 & Romans 2:19).
+There will be a final judgment in which the dead will be resurrected and judged according to their works (Matthew 25:31-46 & Romans 2:19).
 Everyone whose name is not found written in the Book of Life, along with the devil and his angels, will be consigned to everlasting punishment in the lake of fire (Revelations 20:11-15).
-Those whose names are written in the Book of Life will be resurrected and stand at the judgement seat of Christ to be rewarded for their good deeds (1 Corinthians 4:5).
+Those whose names are written in the Book of Life will be resurrected and stand at the judgment seat of Christ to be rewarded for their good deeds (1 Corinthians 4:5).

 Our Core Values:

 God’s word will be communicated in a way that brings application into people’s lives.